Spintronic Neuron Using a Magnetic Tunnel Junction for Low-Power Neuromorphic Computing: SIMULATION OF SV/MTJ NEURON CHARACTERISTICS

 \section{SIMULATION OF SV/MTJ NEURON CHARACTERISTICS}

-In the previous section, we demonstrated that the behavior of SV/MTJ can be effectively modeled using ANE.
-This finding suggests that the characteristics previously established for antiferromagnetic neurons, such as response latency, refraction, inhibition, variable spiking modes, and adherence to the ``all-or-nothing'' law, are also applicable to SV/MTJ neurons {[}Bradley 2023{]}.
+In the previous section, we showed that SV/MTJ behavior can be effectively modeled using ANE.
+This suggests that characteristics established for antiferromagnetic neurons, such as response latency, refraction, inhibition, spiking modes, synaptic integration, and adherence to the ``all-or-nothing'' law, also apply to SV/MTJ neurons {[}Bradley 2023{]}.

 In biological neural networks, varying response latency based on input amplitude is a fundamental mechanism for learning.
-The variable response latency of SV/MTJ, as determined from simulating (\ref{llgs}) with $\vb{p}_2 = \vu{y}$ and $I_\text{th}=0.6$ mA, is illustrated in Fig. \ref{conB}(a) and (b).
+The variable response latency of SV/MTJ, as determined from simulating (\ref{llgs}) with $\vb{p}_2 = -\vu{y}$ and $I_\text{th}=0.6$ mA, is illustrated in Fig. \ref{conB}(a) and (b).
 Fig. \ref{conB}(a) shows a simulated input current with a bias of approximately 0.6 mA, along with two current impulses: the first at $t=5$ ns and the second at $t=15$ ns.
 Note that the second impulse is larger than the first.
 The corresponding output response, represented by $R_\text{mtj}$ of the SV/MTJ, is depicted in Fig. \ref{conB}(b).
 In Fig. \ref{conB}(b), the response latency for the first, smaller impulse is 3 ns, while the response latency for the second, larger impulse is 1.5 ns.
 This demonstrates that the response latency shortens as the input current impulse amplitude increases, as previously seen for antiferromagnetic neurons {[}Bradley 2023{]}.

 To further investigate the response latency in this system, a series of simulations were conducted with impulse amplitudes ($i_p$) ranging from 0 to 1.2 mA.
 The simulation results are presented in Fig. \ref{conB}(c).
 As illustrated by the yellow region, the SV/MTJ neuron does not spike for impulse amplitudes below 0.15 mA.
 For impulse amplitudes between 0.15 mA and 1.06 mA, the neuron generates a single spike, with the response latency depicted by the red curve in the red region.
 For impulse amplitudes exceeding 1.06 mA, the neuron produces two spikes, with the inter-spike period indicated by the blue curve in the blue region.
-In the single spike regime, it is evident that smaller impulse amplitudes result in longer response latencies, whereas larger impulse amplitudes lead to shorter response latencies.
+In the single spike regime, it is evident that smaller impulses cause longer response latencies, while larger ones lead to shorter latencies.